-WLD 190: Skill Improvement
+WLD 190 : Skill Improvement

 Extra welding time and instruction to enhance students welding skills and/or update their qualifications for testing.
 This is an open enrollment course offered throughout each quarter.
 (May be repeated for credit; graded on pass-fail basis.)
+Credits 2-6 Lab Hours 44-132 Prerequisites Instructor permission.
+Quarters Offered Fall, Winter, Spring, Summer

-WLD 205: Weld Testing Methods
+WLD 205 : Weld Testing Methods